apache/celeborn/docs/monitoring.md

 Monitoring
 ===

-There are two ways to monitor Celeborn cluster: prometheus metrics and REST API.
+There are two ways to monitor Celeborn cluster: Prometheus metrics and REST API.

 # Metrics